UnscriptedVN/core/README.md

 pip install -r path/to/core/requirements.txt --target game/python-packages
 ```

-> \*Note: Unscripted is currently built with Ren'Py 7.3.5, which requires that these packages by Python 2-compatible.
+> \*Note: Unscripted is currently built with Ren'Py 7.3.5, which requires that these packages be Python 2-compatible.
 Run the pip command in a Python 2 environment, either from your system or the provided Python environment in Ren'Py.

 ## License